Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 2. Fields:

-   - **date**: type date > now()
+   - **date**: date > now()

-   - **waterbody**: type string
+   - **waterbody**: string > 'waterbody_name'

-   - **length_m**: type decimal > $length(geometry)
+   - **length_m**: decimal > $length(geometry)

-4. Run the 'Points along geometry' tool using your valley_bottom.shp as an input and a distance of 5m.
+3. Run the 'Points along geometry' tool using your valley_bottom.shp as an input and a distance of 5m.
 Leave the output as a temporary layer.

-5. Use this new points temporary layer as the input for the "Voronoi polygons tool"
+4. Use this new points temporary layer as the input for the "Voronoi polygons tool"

-6. Using the snapping and trace tools in QGIS, digitize the line that runs down the center of the valley bottom.
+5. Using the snapping and trace tools in QGIS, digitize the line that runs down the center of the valley bottom.

 <u> What is this layer? </u> This line shows the center of the valley bottom.
 This can be used to determine sinuosity.
 It's useful for data processing after digitizing